New study reveals when people with Covid are infectious and for how long

 The majority of people infected with Covid-19 are still infectious five days after their symptoms begin, new research suggests.

-In the first-real world study of its kind, researchers from Imperial College London also found that a quarter of participants were still capable of passing on the virus after seven days.
+In the first real-world study of its kind, researchers from Imperial College London also found that a quarter of participants were still capable of passing on the virus after seven days.

 The findings call into question NHS guidance on infection control, which recommends that people should remain at home and avoid contact with others for five days.
 There is no longer a legal requirement to self-isolate.

-Dr Seran Hakki, one of the study’s co-authors, said there was a “lack of clarity around how to come out of self-isolation safely.
+Dr Seran Hakki, one of the study’s co-authors, said there was a “lack of clarity around how to come out of self-isolation safely”.

 “Our study is the first to assess how long infectiousness lasts for, using real-life evidence from naturally acquired infection.
 Our findings can thus inform guidance as to how to safely end self-isolation.”